cpan1995/Movies-indexer/README.md

 2. Change API in line 3
 3. Run command explorer.exe/open index.html

 This was minimum viable product assignement/project.
 We used OMDB api as our restful api.
 Unforunately we were only allowed 1000 calls per day per api key.
 So experience may vary.
-This was completed with a total of 4-5 hours of coding time.

 #Index.js